TripathyElima-Applitools/Cartoon-Hero/README.md

 - **Funny Description**: A short description written from my son's perspective about the show, bringing a personal touch to the website.
 - **Tom & Jerry Video**: Embedded a short video clip of Tom and Jerry for a relaxed viewing experience.
 - **Clickable Icons**: Redirects to Amazon for Tom & Jerry merchandise (T-shirts, stickers) and Wikipedia for more information on the show.
+- **Interactive Mini-Games and Quizzes**: Added fun mini-games and quizzes that challenge users' knowledge about Tom and Jerry, increasing engagement with the site.
+- **User Comments Section**: A new section where visitors can leave comments and share their favorite Tom & Jerry moments, creating a more interactive and community-driven experience.

 ## Bugs Encountered and Fixed